Kevin Costner’s wife Christine files for divorce after 18-year marriage

 Kevin Costner and his wife Christine Baumgartner are ending their 18-year marriage.

-“It is with great sadness that circumstances beyond his control have transpired which have resulted in Mr. Costner having to participate in a dissolution of marriage action,” Mr Costner’s representative told Fox News.
+“It is with great sadness that circumstances beyond his control have transpired which have resulted in Mr. Costner having to participate in a dissolution of marriage action,” Costner’s representative told Fox News.

 “We ask that his, Christine’s and their children’s privacy be respected as they navigate this difficult time.”

-Mr Costner was married once before, to Carla Silva.
 He and Ms Silva also had three children together and were married for 16 years before divorcing in 1994.
 He then had a son with Bridget Rooney in 1996 before marrying Ms Baumgartner eight years later at his property in Colorado.

-According to reporting from TMZ, Ms Baumgartner and Mr Costner are both seeking joint custody of their children.
-Ms Baumgartner is not seeking spousal support, and instead will be “payable to petitioner pursuant to the terms of the parties’ Premarital Agreement.”
+According to reporting from TMZ, Ms Baumgartner and Costner are both seeking joint custody of their children.

+Ms Baumgartner is not seeking spousal support, and instead will be “payable to petitioner pursuant to the terms of the parties’ Premarital Agreement” per a filing by Mr Costner’s attorney.

 Join our commenting forum